Foreword

 Applying the mirror at export will double the available texture space for UV mapping, as only the right / left side of the model needs to be mapped and the other side is then stacked on top of those shells at export.
 This then in return means that one can use less or smaller resolution textures, or simply have a better texture resolution.

 There is one mayor issue with mirroring UVs though, both sides will look the same, which can make the textures look less interesting.
-Procedural textures especially stand out in a bad way, when mirrored.
+Procedural textures especially stand out in a bad way when mirrored.

 For this reason, applying the mirror beforehand is often needed for specific designs or to make textures look more natural around the midline.
 For example, one wouldn’t mirror the UVs of a character’s shirt if it has some text on it, or when the character’s face has a scar.
-A disadvantage of applying the mirror before UV mapping, is that it’s a lot harder to do changes on the model from that point on and making a backup before applying mirrors is essential.
+A disadvantage of applying the mirror before UV mapping, is that it’s a lot harder to make changes on the model from that point on and making a backup before applying mirrors is essential.

 The solution is quite simple, one has to mix it up.
 Objects that connect at the middle and mirror from left to right should generally not have stacked UVs, but when the mesh is farther away from the middle, stacked UVs are more ok.
 This obviously depends on the texture map budget and if it’s important to have only a few and lower resolution textures, then one should probably mirror as much as possible.
 Another interesting option is to only stack the UVs of parts of the mesh of an object.
 One could run UV splits around the shoulder joint of a jacket, apply the mirror, and then unwrap the center part and the right arm.
 One would then use some stacking tool to stack the UV shells of the left arm onto the right arm.
-(This method however comes with its own set of problems and should only be used if UV space optimization is key.)
+(This method, however, comes with its own set of problems and should only be used if UV space optimization is key.)

 Just don’t get too paranoid about mirroring, as when looking at characters in game from normal viewing distances, it’s hardly noticeable that the UVs were mirrored, so saving the texture space is mostly the better option.
 And for the film industry, there is absolutely no reason to ever stack UVs.